Gordon MacRae: Television

-MacRae appeared frequently on television, on such variety programs as The Ford Show, Starring Tennessee Ernie Ford.
+MacRae was host and singer on The Gordon MacRae Show on NBC in 1956.
+He appeared frequently on television, on such variety programs as The Ford Show, Starring Tennessee Ernie Ford.
 He also appeared on drama shows such as Lux Video Theatre.

 During Christmas 1958, MacRae and Ford performed the Christmas hymn "O Holy Night".
 Earlier in 1958, MacRae guest-starred on the short-lived NBC variety series The Polly Bergen Show.

 He starred in the TV musical The Gift of the Magi (1958).
 Thereafter, MacRae appeared on The Ed Sullivan Show, The Dinah Shore Chevy Show, The Pat Boone Chevy Showroom, and The Bell Telephone Hour.

-Stage

-He continued his musical stage career, often performing with his wife, as in a 1964 production of Bells Are Ringing, also performing as Sky Masterson in the popular musical Guys and Dolls, with his wife playing the role of Miss Adeleide, reprising her Broadway role at the Gammage Memorial Auditorium in Tempe, Arizona.

-In the late 1960s, he co-hosted for a week on The Mike Douglas Show.
-He also toured in summer stock and appeared in nightclubs.

-In 1967, he replaced Robert Preston in the original Broadway run of the musical I Do!
-I Do!, starring opposite Carol Lawrence, who had taken over the role from Mary Martin.

 Later career

 MacRae guest starred on McCloud.
 He had supporting roles in the films Zero to Sixty (1978) and The Pilot (1980).

 Personal life

-He was married to Sheila MacRae from 1941 until 1967.
+MacRae was married to Sheila MacRae from 1941 until 1967.
 They met on the set of a play and it was "love at first sight."
-The couple were the parents of four children: actresses Heather and Meredith MacRae, and sons William Gordon MacRae and Robert Bruce MacRae.
+The couple were the parents of four children, including actresses Heather and Meredith MacRae.
 Sheila later married television producer Ronald Wayne.

-MacRae's second marriage was to Elizabeth Lambert Schrafft on September 25, 1967, and together they had one daughter, Amanda Mercedes MacRae born in 1968.
+MacRae's second marriage was to Elizabeth Lambert Schrafft on September 25, 1967, and together they had one daughter.
 They remained married until his death.
 He battled alcohol problems for many years, but overcame them by the late 1970s.